greerinns/deep-learning/README.md

 <img width="586" alt="Screenshot 2023-08-03 at 4 44 21 PM" src="https://github.com/greerinns/deep-learning-challenge/assets/47437697/f6845f71-5fbc-479f-8905-bfd44955368c">

-To improve the model's performance, several optimization strategies, including:
+To improve the model's performance, several optimization strategies were attempted, including:
 - dropping three columns (undid this as it made the model worse)
 - increasing the "other" bin for the application type binning (undid this as it made the model worse)
 - binned the asking amount column into two categories, 5000 and >5000